 Township Road Improvement Plan

-In 2018, the Township created a five-year improvement plan for the 2019-2023 period with the goal of annually updating the plan for a five-year outlook.
+In 2018, the Township created a five-year improvement plan for the 2019-2023 period with the goal of regularly updating the plan for a five-year outlook.
 This enables us to keep a full work program for the coming years and leave flexibility in the later years as conditions change.
+We prepared an update for 2021-2025 in the summer of 2020 to progress the original work plan.
+An anticipated revenue drop in the early years of the planning period made its preparation a challenge, however, Mount Joy Township is proud to keep our road repair progress moving forward!
+Click to view or download the 2021-2025 Road Improvement Plan + Budget Spreadsheets.

 Recurring Contract Work